 American Association of Medical Assistants

 Applications are accepted at any time however this is a limited entry program.
-Candidates who meet the preliminary requirements will be considered for winter term entry.
+Candidates who meet the preliminary requirements will be considered for program entry.
+For more information, please visit the program website.